From the desk of Tracie DeFreitas, M.S., Program Leader, Director of Training, Services, and Outreach

 Many years ago, I wrote a blog about disability inclusion that shined a light on how attitudes about disability are often shaped early in life by way of exposure to adult perceptions about ability, value, and talent.
-When my own children were young, now 18 and 20, I was optimistic that by the time they would enter the labor force, attitudinal barriers and misconceptions about disability would be different and would cease to significantly impact employment opportunities for individuals with disabilities.
+When my own children were young, I was optimistic that by the time they would enter the labor force, attitudinal barriers and misconceptions about disability would be different and would cease to significantly impact employment opportunities for individuals with disabilities.
 Today, it remains true that there is still much to be done to foster inclusive workplaces where people are valued and respected for their abilities.
 The endeavor to re-shape a nation’s attitudes about disability and employment is a challenging one, but the effort we make now does matter, and the difference we make today CAN lead to fully inclusive work environments for everyone.
 We must keep trying.

 Employers can foster inclusive workplaces by promoting disability awareness to help re-shape preconceived ideas about individuals with disabilities and what they CAN do at work.
 These workplace initiatives to raise awareness about disability employment issues often take place in October of each year – in observance of National Disability Employment Awareness Month (NDEAM).
 However, employers are encouraged to make a commitment to maintaining an inclusive workplace by promoting disability awareness year-round.
 JAN offers resources to support this initiative.
 For example, the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) offers an NDEAM website that shares ideas for activities to be conducted by employers to raise disability awareness.
 While the information is available to promote NDEAM, the information and resources can be leveraged to promote disability awareness throughout the year.
 For more information, see Beyond NDEAM: Year-Round Employer Strategies for Advancing Disability Inclusion.